1 Happy are those

 I have grown to love this Psalm.
 The Psalmist reflects on two different approaches to life.
 One way is to delight in the law of God and it leads to life in season and out of season.
 The other way is characterized by rejecting God’s law and way and it leads to destruction.

-I often think about this Psalm.
-I wonder, which approach I’m taking.
-I would like to believe that I delight in God’s love, but do I really?
+I often think of this Psalm and wonder which approach I’m taking.
+I would like to believe that I delight in God’s law, but do I really?
 Is the way of God a delight to me?
 Does following God’s law bring me to places of delight?
-I hate to admit, many times it does not.
-Instead, I want to go my own way because deep down, I believe that my way is the best way.
+I hate to admit many times it does not.
+Instead, I want to go my own way because deep down I believe that my way is the best way.
 I believe this even though the evidence shows I am wrong.

-When I read this Psalm it reminds me that delighting in (and living out) God’s law leads to life.
+The Psalmist reminds me that delighting in (and living out) God’s law leads to life.
 Neglecting and, perhaps, even rejecting God’s law will eventually lead me to places where I don’t want to be.
-I continue to forget that and wonder onto paths of my own creation.
+I continue to forget that and wander onto paths of my own creation.
 Oh that the law of God would be my delight!

 Jesus, remind me often that your way leads to life.
 When I turn from the right or the left, remind me that only delighting in your way and your law, will lead me to Life.